DevelopIntelligenceBoulder/microbloglite-capstone-backend/README.md

 ## FOR MAINTAINERS

+### Changes to the API (OpenAPI Spec and Postman Collection)

+If changes are made to the API, you will need to correct the [OpenAPI spec](./specification.yaml) and [Postman Collection](./MicroblogLite_Test_Workflow.postman_collection.json) configurations manually.
+These are not yet configured to be generated from each other.

 ### Prism

 [Prism](https://github.com/stoplightio/prism?tab=readme-ov-file#validation-proxy) helps us keep the OpenAPI/Swagger specification ([/specification.yaml](./specification.yaml)) in sync with the implementation.
 First ensure the Express server is running (`npm start`).
 Then run `npx prism proxy ./specification.yaml http://localhost:5005 --errors` or `npm run prism` to start the API validator proxy.
 Point your Postman client or front-end to the Prism server (likely http://127.0.0.1:4010).
 API requests sent through the Prism proxy will be validated against our OpenAPI spec before being passed onto the actual Express server.